robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Message Format
 ~~~~~~~~~~~~~~~

-The "errorCode" is a current device error code that needs to be added to the Internet of Things Foundation.
+The "errorCode" is a current device error code that needs to be added to the IoT Platform.

 Request Format: